E951

 Scholarly Notes

-Listed as Haraam in some databases because alcohol was historically used in processing.
+Listed as Haram in some databases because alcohol was historically used in processing.
 Most scholars and halal certifiers now consider modern aspartame halal.
 The alcohol used in synthesis is not present in the final product.
 Hanafi position is most cautious - seek halal-certified products if concerned.

 Foods that commonly contain E951